 Our CROs have the right to terminate their agreements with us in the event of an uncured material breach.
 In addition, some of our CROs have an ability to terminate their respective agreements with us if it can be reasonably demonstrated that the safety of the subjects participating in our clinical trials warrants such termination, if we make a general assignment for the benefit of our creditors or if we are liquidated.
 If any of our relationships with these third parties terminate, we may not be able to enter into arrangements with alternative third parties on commercially reasonable terms or at all.
 Switching or adding additional CROs, investigators and other third parties involves additional cost and requires our management's time and focus.
 In addition, there is a natural transition period when a new CRO commences work.
 As a result, delays occur, which can materially impact our ability to meet our desired clinical development timelines.
-Though we carefully manage our relationships with our CROs, investigators and other third parties, there can be no assurance that we will not encounter challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.
+Though we carefully manage our relationships with our CROs, investigators and other third parties or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.